How to Implement a DevOps Culture Using SRE

 So how can you use SRE to implement a DevOps culture at your company?

-Unless your engineering organization is very small (or unified), new initiatives that aim to change the existing work culture will likely be met with resistance.
+Unless your engineering organization is tiny (or unified), new initiatives that aim to change the existing work culture will likely be met with resistance.
 This can be addressed in part by making incremental changes that limit the scope of resistance and enable issues to be addressed faster.
 Start with educating everyone involved in the development process (including Product, Development, and even Operations teams) about changes to the platform on which the applications are deployed.

 Educating employees about the advantages of new methodologies and processes can help quell resistance to adopting them.
 Teaching development teams how to use automation and tools that are normally reserved for operations teams demystifies these otherwise opaque processes.
-It also encourages Devs to take on more ownership as they take more responsibility for their own applications.
+It also encourages Devs to take on more ownership as they take more responsibility for their applications.

 2. Share Ownership